 It's no longer easy to add a check mark using an Alt key combination in PowerPoint, because when you press the Alt key, and type numbers, this activates commands on the Quick Access Toolbar.
 Fortunately, you can still use Notepad with the Alt key trick, as long as you have a separate number pad on your keyboard:

-- Now, hold the Alt key while you type 0252 on the number pad of your keyboard to insert an ü (u umlaut) character (see Figure 2, below).
+- Now, hold the Alt key while you type 0252 on the number pad of your keyboard to insert an ü (u umlaut) character, as shown in Figure 2, below.
+You'll have to type the numbers in quick succession while holding the Alt key.

 Figure 2: Add an ü (u umlaut) character in Notepad